-It is important that you read this notice with any other policies mentioned within this privacy notice, so that you understand how we are processing your information and the procedures we take to protect your personal data.
+It is important that you read this notice, together with any other policies mentioned within this privacy notice.
+This will assist you with understanding how we process your information and the procedures we take to protect your personal data.

 We will comply with the data protection principles when gathering and using personal information, as set out in our data protection policy.